Date

 The goal is to give you a clear and honest understanding of your roof’s health.
 Whether you own a home or a commercial property, this evaluation provides the information you need to plan for maintenance, repairs, or a future replacement.
 It’s a proactive step that helps you protect your investment and prevent small issues from turning into costly emergencies.
 A reputable company provides this service to build trust and help you make informed decisions about your property, without any obligation.

-Checking Your Roof’s Surface
+A Close Look at Your Roof’s Surface

 The first thing an inspector will do is carefully examine the surface of your roof.
 This involves looking for any signs of damage or aging.
 For a composition roof, they’ll check for shingles that are curling, bubbling, cracked, or missing altogether.
 If you have a cedar shake roof, they’ll look for split, decayed, or moss-covered shakes.
 The inspector will also identify any holes or areas where granules have worn away, which can leave your roof vulnerable to the elements.
 This detailed surface check gives you a clear picture of your roof’s overall condition and its remaining lifespan.

-Inspecting Flashing and Seals
+Checking for Leaks: Flashing and Seals

 Some of the most common sources of roof leaks are found around the areas where your roof meets other structures.
 An inspector will pay close attention to the flashing, which is the metal material installed around chimneys, vents, skylights, and valleys.
 They will check for rust, cracks, or gaps where the seals may have deteriorated over time.
 Ensuring these components are intact and properly sealed is critical for preventing water from seeping into your home.
 This part of the inspection is essential for catching vulnerabilities that aren’t always obvious from the ground.

-Looking Inside Your Attic
+Why We Peek Inside Your Attic

 A truly comprehensive inspection doesn’t stop at the exterior.
 The inspector will also need to look inside your attic to check for underlying issues.
 From here, they can spot signs of trouble that aren’t visible from the outside, like water stains on the underside of the roof deck, damp insulation, or mold growth.
 They will also assess your attic’s ventilation.
 Poor airflow can trap heat and moisture, which can shorten your roof’s lifespan and lead to structural problems.
 This interior check helps confirm the roof is performing as it should from the inside out.

-Examining Gutters and Downspouts
+Inspecting Your Gutters and Downspouts

 Your gutters are a vital part of your residential roofing system, responsible for directing water away from your home’s foundation.
 During the inspection, the professional will check your gutters and downspouts for clogs, damage, or signs that they are pulling away from the house.
 Blocked or malfunctioning gutters can cause water to back up and seep under your shingles, leading to rot and leaks.
 Making sure your drainage system is working correctly is a key step in protecting both your roof and the rest of your home from water damage.

-Getting Your Detailed Report
+Understanding Your Detailed Report

 After the physical inspection is complete, you’ll receive a detailed report summarizing the findings.
 This document will outline the overall condition of your roof and highlight any areas of concern.
 It should be easy to understand and include photos to show you exactly what the inspector saw.
 The report will also provide clear recommendations for any necessary repairs or maintenance.
 This gives you all the information you need to move forward with confidence.
 You can even use this information to start planning your budget with a roofing cost calculator.